Sachin8147-star/stone-paper-scissors-game/README.md

 # stone-paper-scissors-game
-this is my first project
+This is my first project and first git repository <br>Author - Sachin